micro-FPGA/GOLC/DADSON/DADSON2/README.md

-Pictured here is a first and only prototype of Lattice XP2 FPGA based SD card emulator.
-My son Andre played with it at his age of 5.
+Pictured here is the first and only prototype of the Lattice XP2 FPGA based SD card emulator.
+My son Andre played with it at his age of 5!
 I was about to write a book titled "My First Flash FPGA".
 This FPGA board was supposed to ship together with the book.
 I never finished this book.
 But I have used many Flash FPGA's in many projects.
+And I created a Flash FPGA board called MAX1000 that is really low cost and has been sold in large numbers.